mxcezl/Server-Certificates-Auth/README.md

 Connection: keep-alive
 Keep-Alive: timeout=5

-Hello yann, your certificate was issued by INSA!
+Hello client1, your certificate was issued by ca!
 ```

 ### Avec un navigateur